farooqsmasher/beerapp_rest/README.md

 # Persistence
 By default, the project uses [the MYSQL in-memory DB](https://dev.mysql.com/downloads/) and - `persistence-h2.properties`.

-If you want to comfigure  - for example - MySQL - you'll need to specify a different property on startup:
+If you want to configure  - for example - MySQL - you'll need to specify a different property on startup:
 ```
 persistenceTarget=Mysql
 ```